AccelByte/accelbyte-python-modular-sdk/README.md

 ## Using multiple SDK instances

-The examples above demonstrates using just one instance of the Python SDK (the default which is also global), but you could also instantiate multiple instances of the SDK and use them at the same time.
+The examples above demonstrates using just one instance of the Modular Python SDK (the default which is also global), but you could also instantiate multiple instances of the SDK and use them at the same time.

 ```python
 import accelbyte_py_sdk.services.auth as auth_service